-If you have tried multiple anti-depressants with no positive results or effects, OR if you prefer a non-medicated and non-invasive treatment for depression without the harsh side effects of drugs, then dTMS treatment may be for you.
+If you have tried multiple anti-depressants with inadequate results, OR if you prefer a non-medicated and non-invasive treatment for depression without the harsh side effects of drugs, then dTMS (Deep Transcranial Magnetic Stimulation) treatment may be for you.

-Achieve TMS is the nation’s largest dTMS provider, treating over 500 patients to date.
+Achieve TMS is the nation’s largest dTMS treatment provider, treating over 600 patients to date.